An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Analytically Diagonalizable matrices and their matrices

-which contains eighteen parameters and $A$, $B$, $C$ and $D$ are all real . \\
+which contains eighteen parameters and $A$, $B$, $C$ and $D$ parameters are all real. \\

 Theoretically, the most orthodox way to derive the CKM matrix is to diagonalize one such matrix for up-type quarks and one for down-type quarks and then derive their corresponding $U$ matrices.
 However, such a pattern is obviously too complicated to be diagonalized analytically.
-Not to mention the CKM matrix thus derived will contain thirty six parameters in total, eighteen from the up-type quarks and eighteen from the down-type quarks. \\
+Not to mention the $V_{CKM}$ thus derived contains thirty six parameters in total, eighteen from the up-type quarks and eighteen from the down-type quarks. \\

-In general, physicists employ various constraints to simplify the matrix pattern down to a manageable.
-For instance, the Fritzsch ansatz (FA) ~\cite{Fritzsch1978, Fritzsch1979} and its subsequent developments like Cheng-Sher ansatz (CSA) \cite{Cheng1987}, Du-Xing ansatz (DXA) \cite{DuXing1993}, combination of the Fritzsch and the Du-Xing ansatz (DFXA and FDXA), combination of different assignments in the Du-Xing ansatz ($\tilde{X} A$), Non-mixing Top quark Ansatz (NTA) [and references therein]\cite{Carcamo2007} and Fukuyama-Nishiura ansatz (FNA) [and references therein]\cite{Matsuda2000} had impose several zeros in the mass matrix as $ad~hoc$ constraints to reduce the parameter number in a mass matrix.
-The goal of all these ansatz is to simplify the pattern of fermion mass matrix.
-However, constraints so strong are in fact unnecessary.
-As to be demonstrated in what follows, a very weak assumption that mass matrices are Hermitian is already enough to yield a very simple pattern and it includes almost previous ansatz as special cases in it. \\
+In general, physicists employ various constraints to simplify the matrix pattern to a manageable level.
+For instance, the Fritzsch ansatz (FA) ~\cite{Fritzsch1978, Fritzsch1979} and its subsequent developments like Cheng-Sher ansatz (CSA) \cite{Cheng1987}, Du-Xing ansatz (DXA) \cite{DuXing1993}, combination of the Fritzsch and the Du-Xing ansatz (DFXA and FDXA), combination of different assignments in the Du-Xing ansatz ($\tilde{X} A$), Non-mixing Top quark Ansatz (NTA) [and references therein]\cite{Carcamo2007} and Fukuyama-Nishiura ansatz (FNA) [and references therein]\cite{Matsuda2000} imposed several zeros in the $M$ matrix as $ad~hoc$ constraints to reduce the number of parameters in it.
+The goal of all of them is just to simplify the $M$ pattern to a manageable level.
+However, constraints so strong are in fact unnatural and unnecessary.
+As to be demonstrated in what follows, a very weak assumption that $M$ matrices are Hermitian is already enough to yield a very simple $M$ pattern and it includes almost previous ansatz as special cases in it. \\

+It's interesting that action of "different assignments" in \cite{Carcamo2007} and subsequent researches had in fact noticed the necessary condition 2.
+However, they did not state this condition explicitly like what is done here. \\

-In the SM, the Lagrangian as a whole is assumed to be Hermitian.
-If we assume the Yukawa couplings or equivalently the fermion mass matrices are also Hermitian, the pattern of mass matrices will be simplified remarkably.
-As shown in one of our previous articles \cite{Lin2019}, such an assumption can reduce those eighteen parameters in Eq.(4) down to only five. \\
+In SM, the Lagrangian as a whole is assumed to be Hermitian.
+If we assume the Yukawa couplings or equivalently the $M$ matrices were also Hermitian, their patterns will be simplified remarkably.
+As shown in one of our previous investigations \cite{Lin2019}, such an assumption can reduce those eighteen parameters in Eq.(4) down to only five. \\